 "You have a fine home."
 Derek complimented, and Stiles felt a rush of unexpected warmth.
 He vehemently ignored it.
 Deaton smiled a neutral smile.
 "No need for flattery, my King, I'm sure it's lackluster compared to your usual accommodations."
 He laughed his meager bourgeoisie off elegantly.
 He continued before any more subtle barbs could be traded.
 "Will you and your men join me in the andron?
 I have plenty of food and drink, too much, if I'm honest."

-Ever the collected and hospitable host, no matter if he was serving peasants or kings or Gods, he was everything Stiles remembered.
+Ever the collected and hospitable host, no matter if he was serving peasants or kings or Gods.
+He was everything Stiles remembered.
 He escorted them to their modest andron, and one look from Derek had him sitting on the ropy long - couch.
 He didn't want to be here, sitting between Master I and II.
 He didn't want to feel Derek's naked heat sunburning his side, pinkening his ribs.
-He wanted to find Scott and pick garbanzo beans together like he never left, then [maybe] break down and talk about every moment of the past few days until his voice was too raw to leave his throat.
+He wanted to find Scott and pick garbanzo beans together like he never left, then maybe break down and talk about every moment of the past few days until his voice was too raw to leave his throat.
 "Derek, I should help in the kitchen - " He started to whisper.

 Again, just a look had him clamming up.
-Deaton left them to fetch the aforementioned snackage and returned just as quickly.
+Deaton left them to fetch the aforementioned snackage and was back just as quickly.
 However, the moments in between were stuffy, and Stiles got the feeling no one wanted to be here but him.
 Scott filed in behind Deaton, his arms ladened with fruit and wine.
-Their reactions to each other were instant and noticeable.
+Their reactions to each other were instant and very noticeable.
 Stiles perked up and leaned forward, a silly grin halving his face.
 Scott's mouth fell open, his eyes smacking between Stiles and the Spartans flanking him.
 He looked happy and terrified and on the verge of saying something stupid.